Slevinski/SignWriting_Character_Viewer/README.md

 ## SignWriting Character Viewer
 - - -
-> Version 2.3
+> Version 2.3.1
-July 1st, 2016
+July 2nd, 2016

 The SignWriting Character Viewer shows all of the symbols of the International SignWriting Alphabet 2010 using a variety of character encoding forms to access the glyphs of the [SignWriting 2010 Fonts][29].

 The main index page contains links for both version 1 and 2.
 The main index uses the SignWriting 2010 JavaScript library (7 KB zipped) to convert a live Formal SignWriting string into HTML, CSS, SVG and TTF.
- * [SignWriting Character Viewer Index][67]  (2 KB each of CSS, HTML, and custom JavaScript)
+ * [SignWriting Character Viewer Index][67]
+ * [Available as 2 KB each of CSS, HTML, and custom JavaScript at CodePen.io][88]

-The SignWriting Character Viewer versions 1 and 2 uses HTML, CSS, and JavaScript with TrueType Font files to display
+The SignWriting Character Viewer versions 1 and 2 use HTML, CSS, and JavaScript with TrueType Font files for display.

 ### Version 2 Character Encoding Forms
  * [SignWriting Character Viewer v2][69]